Summery

 Activities

-In addition to the training, participants had the opportunity to apply for Mini Sub-Grants, which will support them in creating audiovisual projects focused on gender equality.
+In addition to the training, participants had the opportunity to apply for Mini Sub-Grants, which will support them in producing audiovisual projects focused on gender equality.

 Next Events